 To support the development of other areas of music the school uses resources from 'Charanga' as a starting point for music teaching (although as with all schemes we encourage teachers to use this as a basis rather than a direct lesson plan).
 The units cover a range of music from different cultures, genres and eras.
 It encourages the development of listening skills and supports the playing of instruments - particularly the glockenspiel and recorder.
 Children will soon be able to access the Charanga programme from home to be able practise the music skills they are learning in class.
-Children in Years 1-4 will also be given a descant recorder each (thanks to funding from the Ernest Cook Foundation) in order to develop their musical skills.

 Additionally, in Year 4 children receive lessons in 'Musicianship', from the Community Music Service - CMS.
-This develops their skills in preparation for Year 5 where children all learn to play a musical instrument as part of the Whole Class Instrumental and Vocal programme (WCVIT).
+This develops their skills in preparation for Year 5 where children all learn to play a musical instrument as part of the Whole Class Vocal and Instrumental Teaching programme (WCVIT).
 This year children are learning to play trombones, clarinets and trumpets; previously this has included violins, guitars, flutes and French horns.
 Children are encouraged to continue learning their instrument in Year 6 with small group lessons provided by the CMS.